zolweb/docker-npm/README.md

   Each of the scripts have a `self-update` command which pulls down the latest docker image (which all the scripts share) and then updates the shell script itself.
 If you don't have write permissions on the shell script you'll get a permissions error, you can run the self-update command with `sudo` if necessary.

 ### Change log

+#### 2016-11-08

+* Modified the `alpine`-based dockerfiles to retain the build tools

+  This change increases the image size by ~45MB but its still around 1/2 the size of the `debian`-based images.

+Please [let me know](https://github.com/mkenney/docker-npm/issues) if you have any problems.

 #### 2016-11-06